Reading Literature Critically

 Overview

-In this course we shall hone our skills of close critical analysis of prose, poetry, and drama.
+During the course you will hone your skills of close critical analysis of prose, poetry, and drama.
 Through exercises in the analysis of sixteenth- to twenty-first-century poems, plays, and narrative fiction in English, you will learn how to develop your opinions about literary texts into informed and convincing arguments.
 You will be introduced to key concepts and movements in literary criticism, and to key terms of the critical idiom.
-We shall also consider how placing texts in their literary, historical, and cultural contexts can help us to understand them.

 Programme details

-Course starts: 30 Sep 2025
+Course starts Tuesday 30 September 2025

 Week 1: What is literature?